alephium/www/src/content/news/weekly-devupdate-53dda006598b/index.md

 - Talks of new CEX listing
 - Bridge convo with @wachmc and clarifications

 For those interested in the technical details, everything in Alephium is open source.
-You can check our progress and dive into the code on our <a href="https://github.com/alephium" >GitHub</a>.
+You can check our progress and dive into the code on our [GitHub](https://github.com/alephium).

 ---